-Consequently, Delaware law fails to provide age-appropriate juvenile court responses to all minors, including child sex trafficking victims, as governing state statute: (1) does not establish a minimum age for juvenile court jurisdiction that aligns with international human rights standards; (2) allows minors to be subject to automatic transfers; and (3) does not require the juvenile court to consider past trafficking victimization or trauma when making a transfer determination.
+Consequently, Delaware law fails to provide age-appropriate juvenile court responses to all minors, including child sex trafficking victims, as governing state statute: (1) does not establish a minimum age for juvenile court jurisdiction that aligns with domestic standards; (2) allows minors to be subject to automatic transfers; and (3) does not require the juvenile court to consider past trafficking victimization or trauma when making a transfer determination.

 2.9.1 Recommendation: Statutorily require age-appropriate juvenile court responses for all children accused of engaging in juvenile or criminal conduct.
+(See Issue Brief 2.9.)

-Policy Goal 2.10 State law defines child abuse to include child sex trafficking for purposes of accessing child welfare services.
+Policy Goal 2.10 State law defines child abuse to include child sex trafficking to ensure access to child welfare services.

 Delaware law defines "abuse" and "abused child" to include child sex trafficking.
 Specifically, Del.
 Code Ann. tit.
-10, § 901 (Definitions) provides,
+10, § 901 (Definitions) provides, a.
+Causes or inflicts sexual abuse on a child; or